cliffhall/Fismology/docs/dev/setup.md

 - `environments.js` is included in `.gitignore` and will not be committed to the repo.
 - For your target Ethereum network environment, set:
     * `txNode`: the endpoint for sending ethereum transactions
-    * `mnemonic`: a valid ethereum HD wallet seed phrase
+    * `mnemonic`: a valid ethereum HD wallet seed phrase (first wallet is used as deployer)
+    * `deployments.Fismo`: your clone of the official Fismo deployment
+    * `deployments.Operator`: your clone of the official Fismo deployment
 - For verifying code and running the gas reporter, set:
-    * `etherscan.apiKey`: your etherscan API key
-    * `coinmarketcap.apiKey`: your coinmarketcap API key
+    * `apiKey.block_explorer`: your etherscan/poloygonscan/etc API key